No, not that Sunderland, silly! This one's on a peninsula in Lancashire and only accessible when the tide's oot.

 Isolated and desolate, Sunderland is the North East's second-largest city but, switcheroo-ing back, that tidal fact makes this one a place of interest, perhaps?

-Tide waits for no man so, having checked the tables, two hours should be enough for a coastal stroll and the first use of the word 'anachronism' for a very long time.
-If ever!
+Tide waits for no man so, having checked the tables, there's a window of opportunity for a coastal stroll and the first use of the word 'anachronism' for a very long time, if ever!

 Parking is a shingle bank at the end of, what's now known to be, a causeway.
 It's so remote, Google™ Street View hasn't even been here, yet, but they've laid on some lavs for your convenience, not shown.